Fox Accuser Takes Ex-O’Reilly Show Rival to Court

 “I had nothing whatsoever to do with Ms. Konst’s decision to publish a tweet about her views on Bill O’Reilly, in which she mentioned Andrea Tantaros,” Briganti said in a statement through her attorneys at Dechert LLP.
 “I have never even met or spoken with Ms. Konst.”

-Randy Mastro, an attorney with the firm Gibson Dunn, also denied that his client Snyder had been behind any social-media campaign against Tantaros.
+Randy Mastro, an attorney for Snyder with the firm Gibson Dunn, also denied that Snyder had been behind any social-media campaign against Tantaros.

 “This lawsuit has nothing to do with Pete Snyder, who hasn’t worked for Fox News since 2012, other than as an on-air contributor,” Mastro said in an email.
 “The allegations about Mr. Snyder are false, and included for no other purpose than to try to pressure him into a settlement, as the pleading admits.
 It’s a sham and a shakedown, which we won’t fall for.
 So whatever Ms. Tantaros’ claims against Fox, she should leave Pete Snyder out of it.”